Written for The Heart of Country contest

 "Bella, my hands are rough," I say, my voice cracking along with the last of my resolve.

 "Maybe I like it rough."
-She yanks me down and pulls us both over.
+She yanks me down to the bed.

 My thin thread of control snaps.
 "You really should not have said that."